astral-sh/uv/docs/guides/publish.md

 [PyPA guides](https://packaging.python.org/en/latest/guides/section-build-and-publish/) on building and publishing.

-Or, read on for more details about the concepts in uv.
+Or, read on for [guides](./integration/index.md) on integrating uv with other software.